metadatacenter/cedar-artifact-library/README.md

 CEDAR templates are represented using the `TemplateSchemaArtifact` class.
 This class can represent a complete specification of CEDAR templates.

-A companion builder class can be used to incrementally build a template.
+A companion builder class can be used to create a template.

 For example, to create a minimal template with a name and description, we can use the library as follows: